irfanshaik11/fb_composite_generator/README.md

 ```

 ### Benefits of the Project
 There are limited size datasets available for research purposes that are properly tagged with personal data such as a user's age, gender, location as well as other metadata.
-This app would be released on Facebook as a game users could play to find out what their average friends look like, and the image data would be sent along with metadata tags would be collected in a database for use in research.
+This app will be released on Facebook as a game users could play to find out what their average friends look like, and the image data would be sent along with metadata tags would be collected in a database for use in research.

 ### Parts to the Project
   - Selenium Web Scraper